cgallego/SharePoint/README.md

+# Contents
-# Code examples
+## Code examples inside databases folder

-One Paragraph of project description goes here

-## Contents

 This documentation serves as a walk-through the code/utilities/workflow and in general tips included in each directory